Ruth Rimonim Hotel

 Description provided by property

-Set in the Old City of Safed, Hotel Ruth Rimonim is a unique building overlooking Mount Meron.
-Its extensive gardens include a swimming pool with stunning views.
+Set on the site of a 700-year-old mamluk khan in the Old City of Safed, Hotel Ruth Rimonim is a unique building overlooking Mount Meron.
+Its extensive gardens include a swimming pool with stunning views and an olive orchard showing traces of an ancient perfume market.

-Due to the hotel's interesting architecture, rooms have an individual design.
+Due to the hotel's interesting architecture, rooms have an individual design showing traces of the khan, a resting point for caravans on the perfume trail.
 All rooms are air conditioned and feature large windows and tiled floors.
 You will find a fridge and tea and coffee-making facilities.

 Staff are always available to offer useful tourist advice.
 The hotel is set in Safed's artist colony and is surrounded by art galleries and ancient synagogues.
 Safed is the highest city in all of Israel.